By Michele Rowan

 Today’s technologies automate the delivery of communications to contact center employees (email, bulletins, training, and off-phone work) and organize the content based on business rules customized by work group.
 Integration with the ACD and WFM system improves shrinkage by aggregating small amounts of unproductive time across the network and redistributing it.
 The cost of automation is minor compared to the improvement in productivity and is one of the easiest business cases to construct.

 5. Prepare your support staff.
 Coaching and training in the absence of a face-to-face presence is a necessity, requiring different competencies.
 Running a team meeting in a conference room, offering training in a physical classroom, or holding a one-on-one exchange with an employee virtually versus in person demands different skills.
 Verbal communication, the ability to invite interactions, and measuring engagement and understanding all shift to alternate platforms in the virtual world.

 Mastering technologies that frontline staff can utilize, along with honed skills utilizing technologies that coaches and trainers use, are core competencies.
 Platform skills, operating in a paperless environment, and strong multitasking skills are required.

 Many businesses skip this step, assuming support staff will somehow adapt without preparation.
 It’s a costly mistake.

 Investing the time at the beginning – in terms of business-process mapping, competency requirements, skills inventory, and professional development – will drive staff confidence and satisfaction while mitigating the risks of poorly executed training and support.

-Michele Rowan is president of At Home Customer Contacts and former VP of performance management for Hilton Hotels, where she led the strategy and implementation for the company’s 1000-plus home workers program.
+Michele Rowan is the former VP of performance management for Hilton Hotels, where she led the strategy and implementation for the company’s 1000-plus home workers program.
 Through workshops, Web training, and customized on-site consulting, Michele has worked with over 500 companies on work-at-home implementations.